enajx/Embodied_AI/README.md

   * Emergent behaviours
   * How does my AI interact with yours?
 Does it feel jealous that yours have more legs or more sensors?

-#### What does this mean for kids and adults?

-For an AI to be emotional and to have its own personality means that
-* it's more likely to be seamlessly integrated in the family dynamics
-* it feels less of an alienating experience to interact with it

 #### Possible use cases in a household environment